 Refreshing Watermelon Mimosa is a perfect summer cocktail made with fresh sweet watermelon juice and sparkling wine (alcoholic or non-alcoholic).
 It’s great to sip on a patio or have for brunch.
-Jump to Recipe

 I recently learned a cool new way of cutting a watermelon.
 Instead of the usual wedges, I now cut the rind off the watermelon first, almost like if you were to do it to a grapefruit, and then when it’s just the sweet red flesh that is left I cut it easily into chunks.

 Watermelon, like many other foods, reminds of my childhood.
 I remember biting into the first watermelon of the season when I was little.
 Sugary juices running down my chin, my arms and tickling me.
 Sticky fingers.
 Sticky ears.
 Smiles.
 Such innocent joy in every bite.

-Yesterday, as I was cutting the fruit I gave my daughter her first bite of the watermelon.
+I remember, as I was cutting the fruit I gave my one-year-old daughter her first bite of the watermelon.
 She protested at first like she always does when something new is presented to her.
 She cried and shook her head.
 Then she stopped and licked her lips.
 She paused and she opened her mouth.
 She smiled and kept asking for more.

 Both campari or pomegranate juice are optional but they add a nice refreshing note to the Watermelon Mimosa.
 I like campari for a slightly bitter taste that works really well with the sweetness of the watermelon.